About the Telecom Council

 Rapid-Fire Demo Presentations

-Young companies interested in presenting their big data innovations, services and solutions are welcome to register to be a rapid-fire presenter.
-These demo slots are 5-minutes and used to introduce new companies and their products, in the hopes of creating interest and follow-up from the Silicon Valley telecom and automotive community including the carriers, the manufacturers, and the investors who follow innovation in this segment.
+Young companies interested in presenting their innovations, services and solutions are welcome to register to be a rapid-fire presenter.
+These demo slots are 5-minutes and used to introduce new companies and their products, in the hopes of creating interest and follow-up from the Silicon Valley telecom community including the carriers, the vendors, the service providers, and the investors who follow innovation in this segment.